 The law of large numbers is a mathematical theorem.
 It describes what happens as you average more and more random variables.

-The law of small numbers is a semi-serious statement about about how people underestimate the variability of the average of a small number of random variables.
+The law of small numbers is a semi-serious statement about how people underestimate the variability of the average of a small number of random variables.

 The law of medium numbers is a term coined by Gerald Weinberg in his book An Introduction to General Systems Thinking.
 He states the law as follows.